Hyperthetical/DarkMatters/README.md

 On Linux, run "make" in the emissions sub-folder and you're done, yay Linux!

-On Windows, you are out of luck but you can use the python implementation.
+On Windows, you are out of luck, but you can use the python implementation.

 ## Help:
 View the [Wiki](https://github.com/Hyperthetical/DarkMatters/wiki) for help